;xalvat-e aabilah-e paa me;N hai jaulaa;N

 MADNESS: {14,3}

 The verse opens with an astonishing claim: 'in the privacy of the blister(s) of the foot' is my 'wandering' or 'coursing around'.
-Blister-footedness is of course normally a situation when wandering around is impossible (although {60,9} suggests a remedy).
+Blister-footedness is normally a situation when wandering around is impossible (although {60,9} suggests a remedy).
 Here, it looks on the face of it as if the speaker actually does his wandering inside a blister, the way one might run on a small private track instead of in the desert (or swim in a small private pool?).

 No doubt we can invoke the flexibility of the i.zaafat , and take ;xalvat-e aabilah-e paa me;N to mean something like, in the privacy 'pertaining to' blister(s) on the foot'-- that is, in the privacy of the solitude that results from an inability to go out and run around.
 But that's a rescue job that we undertake by an effort of will; it can't be more than a secondary reading.

 The verse invokes the desert's two essential qualities of expansiveness (so inviting to the mad lover's wanderings) and dryness (here it's literally a bayaabaa;N , a be-aab or 'waterless' place).
 Then the verse juxtaposes these qualities to their opposites: the tight compression of a 'narrow' or sorrowful heart (and the small size of a blister); and also the wetness of blood and of the fluid inside a blister.
-There's a certain elegant word- and meaning-play here, unquestionably.
+There's a certain elegant word- and meaning-play here, undoubtedly.

 Compare {3,1}, which plays with the same juxtaposition of expansiveness versus narrowness, and of the desert with physical imagery of the body, but arouses no distaste.